Johncci/rock-paper-scissors-lizard-spock-game/README.md

   ### **Local Development**

-To fork the Rock-Paper-Scissors-Lizard-Spock repository:
+To fork the Rock-Paper-Scissors-Lizard-Spock-game repository:

   1. Log in to GitHub.
-  2. Go to the repository for this project, johncci/rock-paper-scissors-lizard-spock game.
+  2. Go to the repository for this project, johncci/rock-paper-scissors-lizard-spock-game.
   3. Click the fork button located near the top right corner of the page.
 <br>

-To clone the Rock-Paper-Scissors-Lizard-Spock repository:
+To clone the Rock-Paper-Scissors-Lizard-Spock-game repository:
   1. Log in (or sign up) to GitHub.
-  2. Go to the repository for this project, johncci/rock-paper-scissors-lizard-spock game.
+  2. Go to the repository for this project, johncci/rock-paper-scissors-lizard-spock-game.
   3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
   4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
   5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.